MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3ddevicedesc_v1.md

 ### -field dwMaxVertexCount

-### -field DirectX 7 and later versions
+###### - dwMaxVertexCount.Set this member to zero because it is no longer relevant.

-### -field Set this member to zero because it is no longer relevant.
+##### - dwMaxVertexCount.DirectX 7 and later versions

-### -field DirectX 6
+##### - dwMaxVertexCount.DirectX 6

-### -field Specifies the maximum number of vertices that the device can handle in a single call to D3dDrawPrimitives2.
+####### - dwMaxVertexCount.Specifies the maximum number of vertices that the device can handle in a single call to D3dDrawPrimitives2.
 The runtime cannot handle more than 0xFFFE vertices; therefore, never set this member to greater than 0xFFFE.

 ## -remarks

 This structure has been replaced by D3DCAPS8 (see the DirectX 8.0 SDK documentation) for DirectX 8.0 and later runtimes, but is required for legacy runtime (DirectX 7.0 and earlier) compatibility.
 See <a href="https://msdn.microsoft.com/a03a7cbc-95be-4251-8e3a-bef4a093f03d">Reporting DirectX 8.0 Style Direct3D Capabilities</a> for details.

 The driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556229">DrvGetDirectDrawInfo</a> function returns this information in the <a href="..\d3dhal\ns-d3dhal-_d3dhal_globaldriverdata.md">D3DHAL_GLOBALDRIVERDATA</a> structure that the <b>lpD3DGlobalDriverData</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551627">DD_HALINFO</a> structure points to.